ojaha065/PiShockForMC/README.md

+> [!IMPORTANT]
+> Development work halted in October 2024.
+There are far better alternatives available now than this one.
+Feel free to fork this repository if for some odd reason someone wants to continue maintaining this.

 # PiShock Shock Collar Integration for Minecraft: Java Edition
 This Forge mod allows players
 to connect their [PiShock](https://pishock.com) device to the game for added realism and _...fun..._:smiling_imp:.